spxctrzz/Slasher/README.md

 # Slasher RAT
-Im tired of python malware being lame.

-- Slasher is a 3-Stage Attack Remote Access Trojan written in Python.
+- Slasher is a 3-Stage Remote Access Trojan written in Python.

-- It is designed to be self-sufficient and doesnt depend on the target's python installation being set up properly, solving the most annoying and unpredicatble part of python malware developement.
+- It is designed to be self-sufficient and doesnt depend on the target's python installation being set up properly, kinda solving the most annoying and unpredicatble part of python malware developement.

 - The target only needs python installed on their system for the first run.
-After that first run slasher makes itself self-sufficient and persists through restarts.

-- It will even continue running if the user uninstalls their python environment!
+- It will even continue working if the user uninstalls their (known) python environment!

 - Slasher uses a discord bot for remote access instead of a server for ease of use.